Updated to: 29 November 2019Download as PDF

-With respect to its practice, Benin has some experience with SEA's (e.g. on park management, water, tourism).
+With respect to its practice, Benin has limited experience with SEA's.
+Some examples are available (e.g. on park management, water, tourism).
 Also a SEA on the 2nd version of the poverty reduction strategy paper has been conducted.

 Legal framework for SEA

-Several articles of the environmental law no. 98-030 make reference to SEA (Articles 3, 6, 21, 54, 59, 87, 88).
+Several articles of the environmental law no. 98-030 make reference to SEA.
 They provide explicitly or more implicitly for environmental assessment of policies, sectoral strategies, plans and programmes.

 Sector specific procedures/regulations